 In order to prevent blisters, you should be sure to wear comfortable shoes with socks that cushion your feet and absorb sweat.
 Breaking a blister open may increase your chances of developing an infection.
 However, if your blister breaks, you should wash the area with soap and water immediately and then apply a bandage to the affected area.
 If your blisters cause severe pain it is important that you call your podiatrist right away.

-If you have any questions, please feel free to contact our office located in Oradell, NJ, also serving the areas of Paramus, Westwood, Hackensack, and Fair Lawn.
+If you have any questions, please feel free to contact our office located in Oradell, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Blisters on the Feet